-Instagram down for thousands of users globally
+Instagram down for thousands of users globally, service now restored

 Downdetector gathers outage data by aggregating status reports from various sources, including user-submitted errors on its platform.
 While the exact cause of the outage was not immediately clear, Instagram users reported difficulties logging in, posting content, and accessing certain features of the app.

 The outage lasted for several hours before service was restored, leaving many users frustrated and unable to use the platform during that time.
-It is unclear if this incident was related to any technical issues on Instagram's end or if it was caused by other factors.
+The incident was related to some technical issue on Instagram's end, according to the Instagram Comms Twitter account.

 Also read